-Navies around the world are increasingly facing formidable strategic and threat environment in terms of complexity, lethality, range, sophistication and number of threats.
-Many of these threats, to include long-range anti-ship cruise missiles, can travel hundreds of miles to their targets, toward surface ships challenged to detect the approaching weapon with line-of-sight radar systems.
-To counter these threats, the militaries around the world are developing networked integrated Air and Missile defence systems (IAMD).
-IAMD entails both the defence against conventional air threats, such as aircraft, helicopters, unmanned aerial vehicles and balloons (air defence), as well as the defence against ballistic missiles and cruise missiles (missile defence).
+Navies around the world are increasingly facing formidable strategic and threat environments in terms of complexity, lethality, range, sophistication and number of threats.
+Many of these threats, including long-range anti-ship cruise missiles, can travel hundreds of miles to their targets, toward surface ships challenged to detect the approaching weapon with line-of-sight radar systems.
+To counter these threats, the militaries around the world are developing networked integrated Air and Missile defense systems (IAMD).
+IAMD entails both the defence against conventional air threats, such as aircraft, helicopters, unmanned aerial vehicles and balloons (air defence), as well as the defence against ballistic missiles and cruise missiles (missile defense).

 US Navy’s AN/SPY-6(V) Air and Missile Defense Radar (AMDR) program is a new scalable solid-state radar suite intended for future surface combatants such as the CG(X) missile cruiser and DDG 51 Flight III destroyer.
 The AN/SPY-6 platform will enable next-generation Flight III DDG 51s to defend much larger areas compared with the AN/SPY-1D radar on existing destroyers.

 Raytheon Missiles & Defense (RMD) secured a contract to continue the production of AN/SPY-6(V) air and missile defence radars for the US Navy, reported in May 2022.
 The contract has an estimated value of $423m.
 The radars produced under the contract will be equipped on seven different types of US Navy ships, including amphibious ships, the Arleigh Burke-class Flight III destroyers and aircraft carriers.
 The company has already completed the installation of SPY-6 radar on the US Navy’s future USS Jack H Lucas (DDG 125), a Flight III destroyer.